Dr Emma Nicholson

 Lecturer in Classics and Ancient History

-I am also developing a new research community - The Antigonid Network - which aims to promote and facilitate the study of the Antigonid kings of ancient Macedonia and their influence on the Mediterranean, past and present.
+I am the director of Exeter's Centre for Hellenistic and Romano-Greek Culture and Society, as well as that of the international research community - The Antigonid Network - which aims to promote and facilitate the study of the Antigonid kings of ancient Macedonia and their influence on the Mediterranean, past and present.

-My research interests range broadly across Hellenistic history, historiography and epigraphy, with a focus on Polybios, Philip V of Macedon, the Antigonids, ancient Macedonia, Hellenistic kingship, ancient political thought, cultural-politics, rhetoric and interstate relations.
+My research interests range broadly across Hellenistic history, historiography and epigraphy, with a focus on Polybios, Philip V of Macedon, the Antigonid kings of ancient Macedonia, kingship and leadership, political and cultural change, cultural-politics, rhetoric and interstate relations.

-I am the director of the Antigonid Network, which aims to promote and facilitate the study of the Antigonid kings and their monarchic and imperial system.
-The network's website and actitivities can be found here.
+I am the director of the Antigonid Network, which aims to promote and facilitate the study of the Antigonid line of kings post-Alexander the Great and their monarchic and imperial system.
+The network's website and activities can be found here.

 Centre for Hellenistic and Romano-Greek Culture and Society

-I am a member of the Centre for Hellenistic and Romano-Greek Culture and Society.
+I am the director of the Centre for Hellenistic and Romano-Greek Culture and Society.
 Since 2001 the Centre has been an aegis for intensive individual and collaborative research in the Hellenistic world and the reception of Greek culture in the Roman world and beyond.
-The Centre’s work has been taken forward by a grant of more than £500K from the A.G.
-Leventis Foundation across the 2010-18 period to support work on the Impact of Greek Culture.
+The Centre website, events and publications can be found here.

-I am open to discussing research proposals on any relevant subject given my research expertise.
-I am especially happy to consider working with candidates with interests in the following areas: Hellenistic history and historiography, ancient Macedonia, Polybius, kingship, empire and interstate relations.
+I am open to discussing research proposals on the following areas: Hellenistic history and historiography, Polybius, ancient Macedonia, the Antigonid dynasty, leadership, and change & resilience.

 If you are interested in working with me, please send me a 500 word outline of your proposed research topic and a copy of your CV.